de Sitter swampland bound in the Dirac-Born-Infeld inflation model: Introduction

-Implicit in the arguments of Ref. \cite{Ooguri:2018wrx} is that the dS swampland conjecture imposes constraints on the rate of change of the curvature radius, or equivalently, Hubble parameter $H$.
-In quasi-dS spacetime which lasts sufficiently large number of e-folds, these constraints are written as conjectured bounds for slow-roll parameters, \dis{\epsilon_H=-\frac{\dot{H}}{H^2},\quad\quad \tilde{\eta}_H=\frac{\dot{\epsilon}_H}{H\epsilon_H}. } They measure deviation of the spacetime geometry from dS, reflecting instability of dS isometries under dynamics of scalar fields.
+Implicit in the arguments of Ref. \cite{Ooguri:2018wrx} is that the dS swampland conjecture imposes constraints on the rate of change of the curvature radius or, equivalently, Hubble parameter $H$.
+In quasi-dS spacetime, which lasts for a sufficiently large number of $e$-folds, these constraints are written as conjectured bounds for slow-roll parameters, \dis{\epsilon_H=-\frac{\dot{H}}{H^2},\quad\quad \tilde{\eta}_H=\frac{\dot{\epsilon}_H}{H\epsilon_H}. } They measure deviation of the spacetime geometry from dS, reflecting the instability of dS isometries under dynamics of scalar fields.
 Such an instability implies that quasi-dS spacetime is a result of fine-tuning, unless there is a specific symmetry reason.
-This fact already appeared as a difficulty in supergravity model building for inflationary cosmology, namely the $\eta$ problem \cite{Copeland:1994vg}.
+This fact already appeared as a difficulty in supergravity model building for inflationary cosmology, namely, the $\eta$ problem \cite{Copeland:1994vg}. \footnote{For previous discussions on the dS swampland conjecture in the context of inflationary cosmology, see, e.g., Refs. \cite{Agrawal:2018own, Kehagias:2018uem, Kinney:2018nny, Ashoorioon:2018sqb}.
+For studies on the entropy argument in Ref. \cite{Ooguri:2018wrx}, see, e.g., Ref. \cite{Andriot:2018mav}. }